ezakhar/help/en/basics/analyse-detailed-activity.md

 * for a whole activity;
 * for a selected lap or several laps from the list of laps;
 * for a selected segment or several segments from the list of segments;
-* for any part of the activity, selected on the chart .
+* for any part of the activity, selected on the chart.

 ![Indicators in activity](http://content.staminity.com/assets/images/_new/activity/activity-details-measures.png)